Host Header Injection (HHI)

-- If the host headers are used for writing links without a proper HTML encoding, there may be a possibility for Cross-site
+- If the host headers are used for writing links without a proper HTML encoding, there may be a possibility for Cross-site scripting.

-- Access to the internal
+- Access to the internal host.

-- HTML INJECTION also can be done.
+- HTML INJECTION can also be done.

 - Mitigate the Host header attack in Apache and Nginx by creating a dummy virtual host that catches all requests from unrecognised Host headers.

-- Respective Mapping of the domains that are received in the host header of each HTTP request with itself.
+- Respective mapping of the domains that are received in the host header of each HTTP request with itself.

 - Use secure server configuration.